RCEcom/Youtube_API_Guide/README.md

 >> 2. Bulid enviornment to use API
 >> 3. Service connect
 >> 4. Simple example
 >> 5. Using OAuth to Access User Accounts
+>> 6. Write OAuth effectively